erikvanoosten/metrics-scala/docs/Manual.md

 * *Metric base name* By default this is set to the owner class name (e.g., `com.example.proj.auth.SessionStore`).
 * *Name:* A short name describing the metric’s purpose (e.g., `session-count`).
-* *Scope:* An optional name describing the metric’s scope.
-Useful for when you have multiple instances of a class.

-The factory methods `metrics.gauge`, `metrics.counter`, `metrics.histogram`, `metrics.meter` and `metrics.timer` all
-accept a `scope` argument.
-Be default the scope is not used.

 Since 3.1.0 the *metric base name* can be overridden.
 For example by using `Instrumented` as follows: